 The land purchased in December 2012, Lot 8, 9 & 10 land parcels at Red Hill Waste Management Facility, was a strategically planned and prolonged acquisition over a period of several years.
 It was a closed negotiation and was not open to market participants.
 Market research and analysis was undertaken by the Valuers who have acknowledged that the cost of this land area equates to a land rate per hectare greater than analysis of nearby market evidence.
 The difference is a premium rate which Council paid to obtain the asset.
-AASB13 requires Fair Value of this land at the purchase price as it provides calibration with actual price required for purchasing a land fill site.
+AASB13 requires Fair Value of this land to be calibrated to the transactional cost.
+The Valuers have therefore adopted the Fair Value of this land at the purchase price as it provides calibration with actual price required for purchasing a land fill site.